piyushjasaiwal/Spam-Mail-CLassifier-With-User-Interface/README.md

 # Spam Classifier
-A naive Bayes Spam Classifier which uses Bayes Theoram to classify wheather a mail is Spam or Legit depending upon the words the mail contains.
+A naive Bayes Spam Classifier which uses Bayes Theoram to classify whether a mail is Spam or Legit depending upon the words the mail contains.

 ## Working of the mail Classifier